Thursday, June 18, 2026

 7 am buffet breakfast at hotel.
 One new egg dish.
 All else same as other stops.
 Small coffee cups more fit for expresso but adequate.
 "Filtered Coffee" name on coffee maker was supposedly closest to the American version.

 8:45 am.
-Motor coach depart for downtown Kalamato.
+Motor coach depart for downtown Kalamata.
 15 minute ride away.

 Approaching noon, we toured a large farmers market.
 It stretched far down the street as a long building having an open sided porch with vegetable venders by street and cafes, delicacy stores on inside of porch.
 Walking into building center, it seemed to be more for fish selling and mostly not used.
 Activity also extended down away from building with sellers in a park like tent setting.
 Very busy until early afternoon.